-Training and advice is also provided on a needs led basis from our Babcock partners: Educational Psychology, Social Emotional and Mental Health Team, Visual Impairment Advisory teacher and the Communication and Interaction Team.
+Training and advice is also provided on a needs-led basis from our Babcock partners: Educational Psychology, Social Emotional and Mental Health Team, Visual Impairment Advisory teacher and the Communication and Interaction Team.
 We also work closely with the School Nursing Team, Health Visitors, CAMHS practitioners, and the Speech and Language Therapy service.

-The SENCo is currently completing the National Award for SEN Co-ordination.
+The SENDCo is has completed the National Award for SEN Coordination.